First Aid Policy 2024.docx

 Where first aid is provided for staff and students, schools should ensure that:

-• provision for employees does not fall below the required standard.
+• Provision for employees does not fall below the required standard.

 The Headteacher should regularly review the school’s first-aid needs (at least annually), and particularly after any changes, to ensure the provision is adequate.
 Where minimum numbers of trained first aiders are set, these should be monitored to ensure that these standards are being met.